sayed6201/capstone_ML_Azure_nano_degree/README.md

 # Heart Failure Prediction

+## Overview

-The Machine Learning models were trained using Kaggle's Heart Failure Clinical [Datset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
+The aim of the project is predict whether a ptient will suffer from heart failure.
+To train the Machine Learning models Kaggle's Heart Failure Clinical [Datset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) was used.
 The models were trained using Azure AutoML as well as Hyperdrive.
 One of the best performing model was then deployed to Azure Container Instance as a Web Service.

 ## Project Set Up and Installation